Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 qi pulsates. (zhang 42)

-The Great Te is a way of existence inscribed or prescribed by the Tao for all things.
+Great Te is the way of existence outlined or prescribed by the Tao for all things.
 This is order, cyclicality, infinity.
-By obeying Te, a person is directed to perfection, but it is up to him to decide whether to follow this path.
+By obeying De, a person is directed towards perfection, but whether he follows this path is up to him to decide for himself.

-this is how the Tao manifests itself under the sky. (zhang 21)
+This is how Tao manifests itself under the sky.
+(Zhang 21)

 law of life.